purplegreen0325/kinkdirectory/README.md

 - 🔍 **More kinks** - Expanding our list of kinks and preferences for a more comprehensive experience
 - 🔄 **Compare lists** - Ability to compare your preferences with a partner to quickly identify common interests and boundaries
 - 🏷️ **Category filtering** - Toggle kinks based on categories (e.g., IRL practicality, intensity levels, or activity types)
-- 🛈 **Better tooltips based on mode** - Enhanced contextual tooltips that adapt to your selected role and preferences
+- 🛈 **Better tooltips based on mode** - Enhanced contextual tooltips that adapt to your selected role and preferences (Still need to improve this more)
 - 🤔 **Curious/Interested option** - A new option to say if ur interest or curious, instead of leaving blank
+- 📊 **Progress tracking** - Visual indicators showing how much of your list you've completed and preferences breakdown

 ## 📱 Screenshots